Zorba Paster

-Robert Zorba Paster is a physician and radio show host.
+Robert Zorba Paster is an American physician and radio show host.

 Paster was born on August 19, 1947, and raised in Chicago.
-He hosts a weekly radio call-in show on personal health issues called Zorba Paster on Your Health.
-The show is produced by Wisconsin Public Radio, syndicated by the Public Radio Exchange, and is broadcast on public radio stations around the United States.
-The show's trademark is a lighthearted, humorous approach, made possible by Zorba's banter with his co-host, Tom Clark.
-The show's style is somewhat similar to National Public Radio's program, Car Talk, providing callers both with good advice and kind-hearted ribbing.
+He hosted a weekly radio call-in show on personal health issues called Zorba Paster on Your Health.
+The show was produced by Wisconsin Public Radio, syndicated by the Public Radio Exchange, and was broadcast on public radio stations around the United States.

+Dr. Paster currently hosts Stay Well with Dr. Zorba Paster, a health and wellness podcast co-hosted and produced by Karl Christenson.